joanbosch/pockless-api/README.md

 ## Deploy

-It is mandatory to only deploy a release branch, otherwise it is forbidden to do so.

 To deploy just call `npm run deploy`, it will handle all the deployment process.

-A test will be done after each deploy to ensure the correct functioning of PAPI, if it does not work as expected, a rollback will be made.
+Do not deploy just for test, testing should be only made in local.

 ## Postman

-TBR
+You can obtain the Postman collection [here](https://www.getpostman.com/collections/f9eb887003a02a059087).

+The environments (dev and prod) are inside the docs folder.